 “But if you went to a charity dinner and paid $1,000 per plate and the meal was valued at only $500, you get to deduct the difference because you actually paid more than the value you received in exchange for your ‘gift,'” he said.

 The total amount of your donations is limited to 20, 30 or 50 percent of your adjusted gross income, depending on the type of organization.
 In addition, the total amount of your itemized deductions might be limited.

 “Cash donations, which, according to the IRS, include gifts made via credit cards and even text messages, are claimed on Schedule A in the section handily identified as ‘Gifts to Charity,'” said Bell.
 “You just enter the amount you donated.
 If each gift was less than $250, that’s it.”

 “If you’re more generous, however, you’ll need to be sure you get an official acknowledgment document from the charity,” she said.
 “In fact, you need to get receipts from all nonprofits to which you give.
 You don’t have to send them with your taxes, but if you don’t have documentation and the IRS questions your charitable deduction, it can automatically deny it,” said Bell.

 How to Deduct Noncash Contributions

 You can claim only the “fair market value” of each item.
-According to the IRS, fair market value is the “price at which property would change hands between a willing buyer and a willing seller, neither having to buy or sell, and both having reasonable knowledge of all the relevant facts.”
+According to the IRS, fair market value is “what a willing buyer would pay a willing seller when neither has to buy or sell and both are aware of the conditions of the sale.”
 The IRS doesn’t provide a formula for value determination, so you should consider all of the items’ factors, including desirability and scarcity.